RednibCoding/ZipPasswordHacker/README.md

 Pyhon 3.5.2

-Uses a dictonary ("passwords.txt") where the passwords are stored to hack the password of a zip file
+Uses a dictonary ("passwords.txt") where the passwords are stored to hack the password of a zip file "test.zip" .

 it tries all passwords in the "passwords.txt" to hack the zip file try different password files if the "passwords.txt" does not contain the correct password